Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 use_mean_imputation_fallback |

-if TRUE, mean imputation (for numeric variables) and mode imputation (for factor variables) is used for missing features for which all neighbors also had the corresponding feature missing; if FALSE these missing features remain NAs in the data frame returned by 'impute_features'. |
+if TRUE, mean imputation (for numeric variables) and mode imputation (for factor variables) is used for missing features for which all neighbors also had the corresponding feature missing; if FALSE these missing features remain as NAs in the data frame returned by 'impute_features'. |

-iris_with_missing <- iris idx_miss_factor <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_factor, 5] <- NA idx_miss_numeric <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_numeric, 3] <- NA x <- iris_with_missing[,-1] y <- iris_with_missing[, 1] forest <- forestry(x, y, ntree = 500, seed = 2,nthread = 2) imputed_x <- impute_features(forest, x, seed = 2)
+iris_with_missing <- iris idx_miss_factor <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_factor, 5] <- NA idx_miss_numeric <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_numeric, 3] <- NA x <- iris_with_missing[,-1] y <- iris_with_missing[, 1] forest <- forestry(x, y, ntree = 500, seed = 2) imputed_x <- impute_features(forest, x, seed = 2)

-iris_with_missing <- iris idx_miss_factor <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_factor, 5] <- NA idx_miss_numeric <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_numeric, 3] <- NA x <- iris_with_missing[,-1] y <- iris_with_missing[, 1] forest <- forestry(x, y, ntree = 500, seed = 2,nthread = 2) imputed_x <- impute_features(forest, x, seed = 2)
+iris_with_missing <- iris idx_miss_factor <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_factor, 5] <- NA idx_miss_numeric <- sample(nrow(iris), 25, replace = TRUE) iris_with_missing[idx_miss_numeric, 3] <- NA x <- iris_with_missing[,-1] y <- iris_with_missing[, 1] forest <- forestry(x, y, ntree = 500, seed = 2) imputed_x <- impute_features(forest, x, seed = 2)

 This wrapper function checks the forestry object, makes it saveable if needed, and then saves it.